Wealthify doesn't support your browser

 There are two types of Junior ISA you can open:

-1. Junior Cash ISA – this is simply a cash savings account that will allow you to not pay tax on any interest you may receive from any money you tuck away in it.
+This is simply a cash savings account where you don’t have to pay tax on any interest you may receive from your money.

-2. Junior Stocks and Shares ISA – your child can be an investor before they even turn one!
-With this type of account, your money is invested, and you will not pay tax on any profits you receive from these investments.
+Your child can be an investor before they even turn one!
+With this type of account, your money is invested, and you won’t pay tax on any profits you receive from these investments.

 You can choose to open one, or both of these types of Junior ISA.

-If the latter, your Junior ISA allowance will be split across the two accounts, but you have complete flexibility in how you use this.
-For example, you could choose to do an even 50/50 split between investments and cash, or you could choose to put 10% in cash and 90% in stocks or vice versa – it is completely up to you.
+For example, you could choose to do an even 50/50 split between investments and cash, or you could choose to put 10% in cash and 90% in stocks — or vice versa.
+It’s completely up to you!

-It’s also worth noting that committing to long term investing could help you to ride out any market ups and downs that are normal to experience.
-In fact, if you’d invested in global shares for any 10-year period between 1994 and 2024, you’d have had an 99% chance of making a positive return (excluding any investment fees you may need to pay).[1]
+It’s also worth noting that committing to long-term investing could help you ride out any market ups and downs that are normal to experience.

-What happens if you exceed your Junior ISA allowance?
+What happens if you go over your Junior ISA allowance?

-The maximum Junior ISA allowance is £9,000, but if you accidently paid too much money into your child’s account then don’t worry.
-There are a few things that will happen here.
+The maximum Junior ISA allowance in the current tax year is £9,000, but if you accidentally paid too much money into your child’s account this year, don’t worry.

-Firstly, you won’t receive any tax relief on anything extra you put in, but also HMRC will be in touch with you at the end of the tax year to provide further advice on how to correct this mistake.
+You won’t receive any tax relief on anything extra you deposit beyond the £9,000 allowance limit.
+However, HMRC will be in touch with you at the end of the tax year to provide further advice on how to correct this mistake.

 Junior ISA Historic Allowances

-It is worth noting that while historically the Child ISA allowance has increased, it is not certain and as the limits are set by the government in charge, it is possible for them to decrease.
+It is worth noting that while historically the Junior ISA allowance has increased, it is not certain this will stay the same in the future.
+As the limits are set by the government in charge, it is possible for them to decrease in future tax years.
+Keep an eye on this using the .Gov website.

 How to use my child’s ISA allowance?